 In young children, rates of subacute sclerosing panencephalitis (SSPE) – an always fatal complication – have been shown to be much higher than was previously thought, at around 1 in 1750-3300 in Germany and as high as 1:660 in children who get measles when they are under the age of 1 in California:

-I’m not sure what Dr. Meehan’s standard is for a dangerous disease.
+I’m not sure what Dr. Meehan’s standard is for this dangerous disease.
 This isn’t a risk I would want for my children.

 Mumps and chickenpox’s complications are less common, but they do happen.
 And they are preventable by vaccination.